alxchan/calendar-dashboard/DESIGN.md

 - Sessions managed via a `signed_in` flag in the database.
 - Logout flags the user as signed out but retains encrypted tokens for future re-authentication if necessary.

-#### Option 3: Hybrid – Store refresh token in database and access token in secure cookie
+#### Option 3: Hybrid â€“ Store refresh token in database and access token in secure cookie
 **Pros:**
 - Combines the flexibility of database storage with the simplicity of cookies.
 - Supports offline features and multi-device sessions.